Dynamic nanoscale spatial heterogeneity in a perovskite to brownmillerite topotactic phase transformation

 \textbf{4.
 Conclusion}\\ Synchrotron XPCS and XRD measurements were used to study a 20~nm thick LSCO thin film under reducing conditions.
-Results show that at T=550~$^\circ$C and \mbox{P$<1\times$10${-3}$~mbar}, the perovskite to brownmillerite phase transformation has dynamical heterogeneity, characterized by two timescales of the order 1000~s and 10000~s that are time-dependent, \textit{i.e.}, the sample undergoes aging even at times larger than hours, characteristic of glassy materials and possibly posing a limitation to switching speeds.
+Results show that at T=550~$^\circ$C and \mbox{P$<1\times$10${-3}$~mbar}, the perovskite to brownmillerite phase transformation has dynamical heterogeneity, characterized by two timescales on the order of 1000~s and 10000~s that are time-dependent, \textit{i.e.}, the sample undergoes aging even at times longer than hours, characteristic of glassy materials and possibly posing a limitation to switching speeds.
 The two timescales are consistent with oxygen ion diffusion leading to continued brownmillerite phase growth and with de-pinning of brownmillerite domains.
-XRD measurements show that a low density ($\approx$ 0.2\% of the sample) of brownmillerite domains are present within the perovskite phase preceding the phase transformation, which may act as initial nucleation centers for the phase transformation.
+XRD measurements show that a low density ($\approx$ 0.2\% of the sample) of brownmillerite domains are present within the perovskite phase already at room temperature, which may act as initial nucleation centers for the phase transformation.
 Altogether, the XPCS results confirm that the phase transformation is oxygen diffusion-limited.
-In the aim to optimize LSCO-based devices, it will be beneficial to measure XPCS on LSCO transistors under operation, to associate domain growth and motion timescales with electrical performance.
+In order to optimize LSCO-based devices, it will be beneficial to measure XPCS on LSCO transistors under operation, to associate domain growth and motion timescales with electrical performance.

 \textbf{5.
-Experimental Section}\\ \textit{Sample Preparation:} Epitaxial 20~nm La$_{0.7}$Sr$_{0.3}$CoO$_3$ thin films were grown on (001)-oriented LSAT substrates by pulsed laser deposition using a KrF excimer laser \mbox{($\lambda$ = 248~nm).} The deposition was performed at a substrate temperature of 700~$^\circ$C using a laser fluence of 0.8~J/cm$^2$ and a repetition rate of 1~Hz.
-The growth was carried out in 0.3~Torr of O$_2$, followed by post-deposition cooling to room temperature in 300~Torr of O$_2$ to ensure proper stoichiometry.
+Experimental Section}\\ \textit{Sample preparation:} Epitaxial La$_{0.7}$Sr$_{0.3}$CoO$_3$ thin films with 20 nm thickness were grown on (001)-oriented LSAT substrates by pulsed laser deposition using a KrF excimer laser \mbox{($\lambda$ = 248~nm).} The deposition was performed at a substrate temperature of 700~$^\circ$C using a laser fluence of 0.8~J/cm$^2$ and a repetition rate of 1~Hz.
+The growth was carried out in 0.3~Torr of O$_2$, followed by post-deposition cooling to room temperature in 300~Torr of O$_2$ to ensure proper oxygen stoichiometry.